isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 "Mr. Iha, are you free tomorrow?
 I'm sorry to rush you, but I need your help to proofread the conference program.
 Can you come with me to the printing office in Nakano Ward?"

 Mr. Yabe Hiroaki, former secretary general of the Tokyo Nursery School Labor Union (now director general of the Japan Elderly Welfare Problem Research Society), approached me.
 I met him at the Japanese Association for the Study of Issues of Persons with Disabilities, and we were close friends visiting each other.
-After finishing proofreading, Mr. Yabe led me on a tour of the Tokyo Colony work area.
+After the proofreading, Mr. Yabe led me on a tour of the Tokyo Colony work area.
 At the entrance to the two-story block building factory were signs lined up that read "Tokyo Colony Corporate Headquarters" and "Secretariat of the National Association of Colonies for Social Welfare"

-I stopped in front of the frame hanging on the wall and turned discolored.
+I stopped in front of the frame hanging on the wall that has started discolor.

 > Our Pledge
 >
-> (Pioneer Road)
+> (Pioneer Path)
 > 1.We are the pioneers who open roads where no one has dared to go.
 > (Joy of Work)
 > 2. We feel that life is worth living when we work hard against adversity rather than spend in comfort and receive pity.